hashgraph/hedera-services/hedera-node/docs/design/services/token-service/airdrops/airdrop-pending-state.md

 	PendingAirdropValue get(@NonNull final PendingAirdropId airdropId);
 	long sizeOfState();
 	void warm(@NonNull final PendingAirdropId airdropId);
+    List<PendingAirdropId> getPendingAirdropIdsBySender(final AccountId sender);
 }
 ```

 The `ReadableAirdropStoreImpl` would keep an instance of `ReadableKVState<PendingAirdropId, PendingAirdropValue> airdropsState`.

+An additional method `getPendingAirdropIdsBySender` would be added to the `ReadableAirdropStore` to get all PendingAirdropIds for a specific sender.
+This would be useful for traversing all sender's airdrops when their account expires or gets deleted.
+Then we should iterate over all of their pending airdrops and cancel them.

 The `WritableAirdropStore` would add additional methods for operating over the airdrops state, so it would have the following methods: